multiversx/mx-docs/docs/developers/setup-local-testnet.md

+---
+id: setup-local-testnet
-# Setup a Local Testnet
+title: Setup a Local Testnet
+---

 This guide describes how to set up a local mini-testnet using **erdpy**.
 The purpose of a local mini-testnet is to allow developers to experiment with and test their Smart Contracts, in addition to writing unit and integration tests.